BEAST2-Dev/hmc/_pages/hmc/birthRate/dimension.md

 ---
 layout: site
-title: BEAST 2 Help Me Choose birth Rate dimension
+title: BEAST 2 Help Me Choose Birth rate -- dimension
 tags: []
 ---

-## birth Rate dimension
+## Birth rate -- dimension

-dimension of the parameter (default 1, i.e scalar)
+Dimension of the parameter (default 1, i.e scalar).
+Should be left as is.